Syllabus Edition

 Strengths

-• Research evidence suggests that certain personality traits are high in predictive validity with regards to addictive behaviour, so lending support to the theories of Eysenck (1997) and Cloninger (1987)
+• Research evidence suggests that certain personality traits have high predictive validity with regards to addictive behaviour, lending support to the theories of Eysenck (1997) and Cloninger (1987)

-• Identifying risk factors such as the influence of family and peers can lead to educational campaigns in schools to help reduce the start of substance dependence in vulnerable teenagers.
+• Identifying risk factors, such as the influence of family and peers, can lead to educational campaigns in schools to help reduce the start of substance dependence in vulnerable teenagers, showing that research on risk factors has real-life applications

 Weaknesses

-• There is bidirectional ambiguity in the correlation between the stressful poverty and overcrowding and the associated addiction, as it is not always clear which came first, the addiction or the stressful living conditions
+• E.g., in the correlation between stressful poverty and addiction, it is not always clear which came first, the addiction or the stressful living conditions

 Unlock more, it's free!